BRENT

 About Brent

-Praised for his sensitive and nuanced accompanying, Brent Funderburk is one of the nation’s most promising collaborative pianists.
+Praised for his sensitive and nuanced accompanying, Brent Funderburk is one of the nation’s most distinguished collaborative pianists.
 Equally at home in opera, art song, chamber music, and vocal coaching, he is known throughout the country as a respected recitalist, coach, and music director.

 DSC_2025.jpg

-An ardent champion of art song, Funderburk has performed at festivals including Carnegie Hall’s “Marilyn Horne Song Celebration” and “The Song Continues,” Ravinia Steans Music Institute, Music Academy of the West, Art Song Preservation Society of New York, Joy in Singing, Collaborative Arts Institute of Chicago, and Brooklyn Art Song Society.
+An ardent champion of art song, Funderburk has performed at festivals such as Carnegie Hall’s “Marilyn Horne Song Celebration” and “The Song Continues,” Ravinia Steans Music Institute, Music Academy of the West, Art Song Preservation Society of New York, Joy in Singing, Collaborative Arts Institute of Chicago, and Brooklyn Art Song Society.

 The pianist’s growing discography includes complete albums The Lads In Their Hundreds (2017), Wild Cities (2016), Bawd Ballads and Other Songs by Seymour Barab (2015), Francesca Anderegg (2015), and Vincent Millay Cycle (2012), as well as appearances on Mira J. Spektor’s Daytime & Night Songs (2019) The Garden: Songs and Chamber Music of Tom Cipullo (2018) and New American Song @ SongFest (2016).
-He has been featured on radio broadcasts including WQXR’s Classical Beer Jam, Sirius XM’s Symphony Hall, and programs on Chicago’s WFMT and MPR (Minnesota Public Radio).
+He has been featured on radio broadcasts, such as WQXR’s Classical Beer Jam, Sirius XM’s Symphony Hall, and programs on Chicago’s WFMT and MPR (Minnesota Public Radio).

 Funderburk 3 ©JiyangChen.jpg